ada-k/Last.fm/README.md

 So its gonna be an analysis platform and a recommendation system.
 The beginning of an epic journey.

+#### Dataset
-This [Benjaminbenben](https://benjaminbenben.com/lastfm-to-csv/) site allows one to download a users data from the lastfm api and save it as a csv file.
+* This [Benjaminbenben](https://benjaminbenben.com/lastfm-to-csv/) site allows one to download a users data from the lastfm api and save it as a csv file.
+* [Kaggle dataset](https://www.kaggle.com/pcbreviglieri/lastfm-music-artist-scrobbles?select=lastfm_user_scrobbles.csv) - contains info about scrobbles per artist per user.
+Useful in artist recommendation.
+* [Kaggle dataset](https://www.kaggle.com/ravichaubey1506/lastfm), kinda same as the above set.

 1. Recommendation part:
 * Personalised recommendation -- Reviews and ...